Paras-245/notes/dsa with cpp/25_Pointers.md

 ```cpp
 int *ptr = &i;
 ```
-here the ptr variable hold the address of
+- here the ptr variable hold the address of variable i